 - Robert Gould Goree and Sara B. Thomasson appeared in the US federal census of 1 April 1930 in San Diego, San Diego County, California, at 3575 Pershing Avenue.
 Other members of the household included Frances Anne Goree and Edwin T. Goree.

 - Robert Gould Goree and Sara B. Thomasson appeared in the US federal census of 1 April 1940 in San Diego, California, at 3575 Pershing Avenue.
 Other members of the household included Edwin T. Goree.
 In 1935 niece Alice was living in rural Santa Cruz County.

 - Robert Gould Goree became a widower at the 4 October 1948 death of his wife Sara B. Thomasson.

 - He married Fannie Kate Wood, daughter of Solomon William Wood Jr. and Elizabeth B. Hurst, say 1950.

 - He was in the cotton gin business, according to his death certificate.

 - Robert Gould Goree died on 3 March 1961 at age 81 in Navasota, Grimes County, Texas, at 709 Holland Street .
 His death was officially witnessed by Fannie Kate Wood.

-- He was buried at Oakland Cemetery in Navasota, Grimes County, Texas.
+- He was interred at Oakland Cemetery, Navasota, Grimes County, Texas.